Pointwise order of generalized Hofstadter functions G, H and beyond: Introduction

-All the proofs presented in this article have been formally certified using the Coq proof assistant~\cite{Coq}.
-The files of this Coq development are freely available~\cite{LetouzeyCoqDev}, the recommended entry point to read alongside this article being

-This formal development ensures precise definitions and statements and rules out any reasoning errors during the proofs.
+All the results presented in this article have been formally certified using the Rocq proof assistant~\cite{Rocq} (previously known as Coq).
+This implementation in Rocq is freely available~\cite{LetouzeyCoqDev}.
+Thanks to this Rocq formalization, we ensure precise definitions and statements while preventing any error during the corresponding proofs.
 It can hence serve as a reference for the interested reader.
+In particular, the recommended entry point to read alongside this article~is

 The current article tries to be faithful to this formal work while staying readable by a large audience, at the cost of possible remaining mistakes during the transcription.

+As a quick illustration, here is one possible Rocq encoding of the $F_k$ function:\footnote{See \texttt{Definition~f} in the file \texttt{GenG.v}~\cite{LetouzeyCoqDev}.
+Faster implementations of~$F_k$ are also provided in the file \texttt{Fast.v} and proved equal with the version shown here.}